 The seating area could be made out of wood, fabric, or a leather stretcher with sheepskin or a pillow placed on top of the wood-only version to make it softer.
 This chair was often used during military campaigns, in churches, and the sedentary craftsmen, such as weavers.
-It then gained popularity as a garden chair in the 18th-19th century. its foldability, arm and backrests make it a clear It was predecessor of today camping chairs.
+It then gained popularity as a garden chair in the 18th-19th century.
+It was one of predecessors of today's camping chairs.

 Joseph Beverley Fenby was a British inventor who, amongst other things, invented a foldable chair that goes by the name of the Fenby chair but became widely known in Europe as an officer’s chair or “Campaign Chair”.
 He designed in 1855 and patented only as late as 1881.
 It was manufactured by an Italian company in Tripoli, Libyaunder new name Tripolina.
 The Fenby's design uses hinge mechanisms to create a chair that can be folded in seconds with the fabric attached to the wooden structure in four of its corners.
-Nigor Flycatcher is a slightly modified version of the Fenby Chair.
+Nigor Flycatcher and Snow Peak Take Bamboo Long Chair are slightly modified versions of the Fenby Chair.

 Theodore Roosevelt in Safari camp in Tanzania sitting on a Fenby chair

 Have you ever been to an event that has a zillion unfolded chairs?
 The folding chair which is so widely used today was first patented in the USA by John Cram in 1855.
 There have been many updated designs since but the main principles have remained the same: in some, chair parts only change their angle when the chairs are folded, in others, parts slide when the chair is folded or unfolded.